Shapy-Sees/iroh/README.md

 # Iroh 🍵

-A wise AI assistant for your vintage telephone, bringing harmony to your smart home.
+An AI operator for your vintage telephone, bringing the latest technology of the 19th century to your smart home.

 ## Features